jjsyucsd/cse15l-lab-reports/LabReport4.md

 B. For this step, I typed `cd<space>lab7` followed by `<enter>` then `bash<space>test.sh` followed by `<enter>`.

 C. The command `cd lab7` navigates to the correct directory which contains the tests.
-The command `bash test.sh` runs the `test.sh` file.
+The command `bash test.sh` runs the `test.sh` script.
+The script compiles the Java files and runs the tests, providing output in the terminal.
 From the output, we can determine that one test fails.

 ## Step 7: Edit the code file to fix the failing test